j-mnr/gophergo.dev/content/basics/10-range.md

 ---
+Lesson: 10
-title: "Range"
+Title: "Range"
-draft: false
+Draft: false
-lesson: TODO
 ---

 The `range` keyword works the same way we use it in speech.

 Example 1

+Friend Asks:
 > What are your feelings on all of the Star Wars movies?

+You say:
 > Eh, my feelings range from hot garbage to best movies of all time.

 Example 2
-> If you come to my town we have a **huge** range of restaurants to choose
+> If you come to my town we have a **huge** range of restaurants 🌮🍙🍺🍲 🥙 to
-> from. 🌮🍙🍺🍲 🥙
+> choose from.

 Example 3
 > Move in closer!
 You're not in range of the camera! 📸